A primer on Hispanic Serving Institutions, what they are, who they serve and the related federal grant program.

 Similar to HBCUs, HSIs tend to excel and make a serious impact in Science, Technology, Engineering and Math achievement.
 MSIs have often been among the top 20 academic institutions that award science and engineering degrees to racial minority graduates.
 HSIs comprise 10 of these institutions.[vii]

-Given the sheer number of Latino students HSIs enroll (over 1.5 million), they play an important part in granting postsecondary access to Hispanic students.
-Recent Census data shows that Hispanic enrollment in higher education rose by over 300,000 between 2011 and 2012, a period of low enrollment for other populations.[viii]
-Hispanic students now make up 25% of all public school students and, for the first time, a greater share of Hispanic high school graduates are enrolling in college than white high school graduates.
+Given the sheer number of Latino students HSIs enroll (nearly 1.25 million), they play an important part in granting postsecondary access to Hispanic students.
+Census data shows that Hispanic enrollment in higher education rose by over 300,000 between 2011 and 2012, a period of low enrollment for other populations.[viii]
+Hispanic students now make up 25% of all public school students and enrollment rates continue to climb.

 Clearly, the higher education marketplace must become better equipped to serve Latino students.
 Along these lines, there has been discussion in the literature of the importance of HSIs using funding to prepare for the future—and prepare to truly become Hispanic Serving, not just Hispanic enrolling, Institutions.